 Yes, our entire team has been fully vaccinated and boosted.

-What is Better Living Through Dentistry doing to keep everyone safe in the dental office?
+What else is Better Living Through Dentistry doing to keep everyone safe in the dental office?

-Our first goal is to eliminate, as much as possible, the chance of anyone with COVID-19 entering our office or receiving dental care in our practice rather than in a more appropriate hospital setting if necessary.
+Our first goal is to eliminate, as much as possible, the chance of anyone with known or suspected COVID-19 from entering our office.
 Therefore, we are screening all patients by phone prior to their appointment and then again once they arrive for their appointment before they enter the practice.
-We are also screening all dental team members before they are allowed to come to work each day and our team members have all recently been tested for COVID-19.
-Additionally, we will take the temperature of all patients and dental team members prior to their entering the practice.
+We are also required to screen all personnel before they are allowed to come to work each day.
+Additionally, we take the temperature of all patients and dental team members prior to their entering the practice.

-With the exception of when a patient is directly receiving dental care, patients will be asked to wear a mask at all times when in the facility and maintain a 6 foot social distance from other patients.
-We will be staggering patient appointment arrival and departure times in order to assure patients are able to maintain the 6 foot distance from one another when entering and exiting the practice and when in the front office area and hallway.
+With the exception of when a patient is directly receiving dental care, patients will be asked to wear a mask at all times and maintain a 6 foot social distance from other patients.
+We will be staggering patient appointment arrival and departure times to assure patients are able to maintain six feet of distance from one another when in the common spaces in the dental office.

 Patients will also be asked to use hand sanitizer provided at the front desk and wash their hands upon entering the treatment room.
-Patients will also be asked to rinse with peroxide-based mouthwash prior to starting any dental procedure since peroxide kills the virus that causes COVID-19.
+Patients will be asked to rinse with an antimicrobial pre-procedural mouthwash prior to starting any dental procedure.

 For the time being we will also be adapting dental treatment to minimize the use of dental instruments and equipment that may create a mist of water in or around a patient’s mouth that could spread saliva or respiratory droplets to the dental providers.
 If the use of such equipment is necessary, we will be using high volume aerosol suctions and barriers like rubber dams when appropriate for certain procedures.